 25. Try the local “Donkey” beer

-Santorini has its own local brewery with its own beer brand called “Donkey”.
-You will find the Donkey beer in all restaurants and tavernas of the island and it comes in 3 different types: Yellow Donkey (lagered ale), Red Donkey (lagered ale) and Crazy Donkey (IPA).
+Santorini has its own local brewery with its own beer brand called “Donkey.”
+You will find the Donkey beer in all restaurants and tavernas of the island, and it comes in three different types: Yellow Donkey (lagered ale), Red Donkey (lagered ale), and Crazy Donkey (IPA).
 Here are all the beers that the brewery is producing.
-You can also visit the brewery itself and even buy Donkey merchandise which is pretty cool, anyways.
-The brewery itself is not something super impressive but you can definitely stop by for a few minutes as you drive to Kamari beach and grab your beers.

-- How To Get To Santorini Donkey Brewery: the brewery is on the main road from Fira to Kamari and you will see it on your right hand as you go towards Kamari.
-There is a small parking lot outside of the brewery but there is also a local bus stop that stops in front of the brewery.
+- How to Get to Santorini Donkey Brewery: The brewery is on the main road from Fira to Kamari, and you will see it on your right hand as you go towards Kamari.
+There is a small parking lot outside of the brewer,y but there is also a local bus stop that stops in front of the brewery.
 This is the bus from Fira to Kamari.

 - Santorini Donkey Brewery on Google Maps